lephare-photoz/lephare/docs/detailed.rst

    import lephare as lp

-Classes from the *LePHARE* library can be manipulated from the python interface.
-Several notebooks are given in example in :doc:`notebooks <notebooks>`.
+Several notebooks are given in example in `here <https://github.com/lephare-photoz/lephare/blob/main/docs/notebooks/README.md>`_.

 The `detailed run notebook <https://lephare.readthedocs.io/en/latest/notebooks/detailed_run.html>`_ is the closest to the four steps outlined in Fig `1 <#fig:skim>`__, i.e. creating the filter library, the SED library, then build the predicted magnitudes from these filters and SEDs (for GAL/QSO/STAR), and finally running the photometric redshifts for a subsample of galaxies from COSMOS2020 having a spec-z.